 Organization, it appears, takes no exception to the timing or logistics of the posting of the subject Notice.
 Rather, Organization does take exception to the phrasing and content of the Notice in comparison to Carrier's January 29, 1993 application for control of CNW by UP/MP which was filed with the ICC in Finance Docket No. 32133, and as further expounded upon in the Labor Impact Statement and Operating Plan which were attached to Carrier's original ICC application.
 In this regard, according to Organization, Carrier stated to the ICC "... that the impact upon employees would be minimal ... that there would only be relatively minor changes in yards and terminal(s) and '(m)ost major terminals would experience little change in total traffic volumes requiring classification'."
 However, Organization continues, "(T)he projected consolidations of common points and the operation at them set forth in the Operating Plan is far different from the proposed consolidations and changes in the Notice."
-Still yet further concerning this same point, Organization also notes that on October 28, 1993, Carrier submitted a supplemental application to the ICC as directed, and contained therein, "(T)he new Labor Impact Statement stated that three (3) engineers' jobs would be abolished in the first year - one each at Des Moines, Fremont and Kansas City ... (and) ... that eight (8) engineers' jobs would be created in year 2."
+Still yet further concerning this same point, Organization also notes that on October 28, 1993, Carrier submitted a supplemental application to the ICC as directed, and contained therein, "(T)he new Labor Impact Statement stated that three (3) engineers' jobs would be abolished in the first year - one each at Des Moines, Fremont and Kansas City ... (and) ... that eight (8) engineers' jobs would be create 1 in year 2."
 Organization asserts that, "(N)owhere within the supplemented application was there any indication that the proposed changes contained in the Notice ... were part of the transaction or were ever presented to the Commission as part of the contemplated economies and efficiencies."
 In similar fashion, Organization also argues that Carrier's March 30, 1994 rebuttal, which was filed with the ICC in support of the primary application for control, was significantly different from the information which was contained in Carrier's May 3, 1995 Notice.
-Given Carrier's presentations and disclosures to the ICC, Organization contends, it is apparent that the ICC's approval of Carrier's application for control of CNW by UP/MP did not anticipate the "draconian measures" which are contained in Carrier's May 3, 1995 Notice to Organization and the affected employees.
+Given Carrier's presentations and disclosures to the ICC, Organization contends, it is apparent that the ICCs approval of Carrier's application for control of CNW by UP/MP did not anticipate the "draconian measures" which are contained in Carrier's May 3, 1995 Notice to Organization and the affected employees.

-In summary of this particular contention, Organization asserts that insofar as "... the Commission constantly emphasized that the purpose ... (of the merger) ... was a cooperative effort as to the end-to-end connections in order to provide high quality, seamless service 'through agreed-upon marketing and operating coordination's between UP and CNW ... (that) ... there would only be
+In summary of this particular contention, Organization asserts that insofar as "... the Commission constantly emphasized that the purpose ... (of the merger) ... was a cooperative effort as to the end-to-end connections in order to provide high quality, seamless service 'through agreed-upon marketing and operating coordination's between UP and CNW" ... (that) ... there would only be a 'minor effect' on rail labor ... (and that) ... full integration of UP and CNW would have a substantially greater impact ...", then Carrier's now disputed May 3, 1995 Notice was improper and was contrary to the requirements of Article I, Section 4 of the applicable New York Dock Conditions.